maniospas/Blombly/docs/basics/iterables.md

 3
 ```

-Append elements at the end using the `push` operator,
+Append elements at the end using the `push` operator, like below.
-like so:

 ```java
 // main.bb